 Drawing and comment period is now closed.
 Winners announced in this comment.

-It’s always just a little bit weird to hear someone else read my work aloud.
+It’s always a little weird to hear someone else read my work aloud.
 Having lived with the voices of the characters in my head, sometimes for years, it’s like hearing familiar music but in a very different key.

 Reminder – if you want a book in audio or ebook format through your local library, try asking!
 Services like Libby and Hoopla may have the title but your library might not know that LGBTQ patrons want access.